keithalewis/math/opm.md

 A common misconception is that the price of a zero coupon bond must not be greater than its notional since this would imply negative interest rates.
-This actually occurred in Europe between 2014 and 2020 but did not give rise to arbitrage opportunities.
-As shown above, the arbitrage-free constraint is only that the price is positive.
+Negative rates actually occured in Europe between 2014 and 2020 but did not give rise to arbitrage opportunities.
+As we have seen above, the only constraint is the price of the zero coupon bond must be positive.

 ### 1-2-3 Model